My own review using Transferwise for money exchange foreign currency transfers

 They thought, ‘There must be others like us…’ and started building a platform to help people all over the world move money across borders without the bank fees.
 It would become the billion-dollar business that is TransferWise.
 Simple – does exactly what it says on the tin!

-You can use the free link to check out Transferwise for yourself.
+Here’s the link if you’d like to check out Transferwise for yourself.